techidaily/site-ai-driven-video-production/source/_posts/in-2024-trim-avi-videos-with-ease-top-picks-for-desktop-and-mobile-devices.md

 But, guess what?
 These **top 16 AVI video cutters** for Windows, MAC, Android, iPhone, and online will make video cutting and trimming fun, especially when you learn to do it using Filmora.

-<span class="atpl-alsoreadstyle">Also read:</span>
-<div><ul>
-<li><a href="https://tiktok-videos.techidaily.com/new-2024-approved-boost-your-tiktok-video-speed-easy-methods-explored/"><u>[New] 2024 Approved  Boost Your TikTok Video Speed  Easy Methods Explored</u></a></li>
-<li><a href="https://discord-videos.techidaily.com/new-exploring-the-world-of-visual-identity-in-discord-profiles/"><u>[New] Exploring the World of Visual Identity in Discord Profiles</u></a></li>
-<li><a href="https://facebook-clips.techidaily.com/updated-2024-approved-simplified-pathway-facebook-vids-to-mp4-720p-and-1080p-hd-free/"><u>[Updated] 2024 Approved  Simplified Pathway  Facebook Vids to MP4, 720P & 1080P HD Free</u></a></li>
-<li><a href="https://instagram-video-files.techidaily.com/updated-2024-approved-transform-your-instagram-reels-into-high-quality-mp4-files-anywhere/"><u>[Updated] 2024 Approved  Transform Your Instagram Reels Into High-Quality MP4 Files Anywhere</u></a></li>
-<li><a href="https://snapchat-videos.techidaily.com/updated-in-2024-screen-capturing-on-snapchat-a-guide-for-smartphones/"><u>[Updated] In 2024, Screen Capturing on Snapchat - A Guide for Smartphones</u></a></li>
-<li><a href="https://screen-mirroring-recording.techidaily.com/updated-pro-screencast-strategies-secrets-for-video-creators-for-2024/"><u>[Updated] Pro Screencast Strategies  Secrets for Video Creators for 2024</u></a></li>
-<li><a href="https://tiktok-clips.techidaily.com/2024-approved-step-into-stardom-building-starry-eyed-tiktok-dances-on-macos/"><u>2024 Approved  Step Into Stardom  Building Starry-Eyed TikTok Dances on MacOS</u></a></li>
-<li><a href="https://ai-driven-video-production.techidaily.com/2024-approved-are-you-wondering-youtube-audio-download-procedure-heres-your-quick-yet-stunning-guide-on-youtube-2-mp3-conversion/"><u>2024 Approved Are You Wondering YouTube Audio Download Procedure?
-Heres Your Quick yet Stunning Guide on YouTube 2 MP3 Conversion</u></a></li>
-<li><a href="https://ai-driven-video-production.techidaily.com/are-you-new-to-video-editing-and-youre-looking-for-the-best-software-to-use-here-is-a-list-of-the-best-free-video-editing-software-for-beginners-for-2024/"><u>Are You New to Video Editing and Youre Looking for the Best Software to Use?
-Here Is a List of the Best Free Video Editing Software for Beginners for 2024</u></a></li>
-<li><a href="https://ai-driven-video-production.techidaily.com/aspect-ratio-conversion-in-final-cut-pro-a-quick-and-easy-guide-for-2024/"><u>Aspect Ratio Conversion in Final Cut Pro A Quick and Easy Guide for 2024</u></a></li>
-<li><a href="https://ai-driven-video-production.techidaily.com/aspect-ratio-essentials-mastering-the-art-of-visual-composition-on-youtube-for-2024/"><u>Aspect Ratio Essentials Mastering the Art of Visual Composition on YouTube for 2024</u></a></li>
-<li><a href="https://ai-driven-video-production.techidaily.com/aspect-ratio-mastery-optimizing-twitter-videos-for-success-for-2024/"><u>Aspect Ratio Mastery Optimizing Twitter Videos for Success for 2024</u></a></li>
-<li><a href="https://ai-driven-video-production.techidaily.com/aspect-ratio-mastery-unlocking-the-full-potential-of-your-youtube-videos-for-2024/"><u>Aspect Ratio Mastery Unlocking the Full Potential of Your YouTube Videos for 2024</u></a></li>
-<li><a href="https://ai-driven-video-production.techidaily.com/audio-conversion-made-easy-12-essential-tools-you-need-for-2024/"><u>Audio Conversion Made Easy 12 Essential Tools You Need for 2024</u></a></li>
-<li><a href="https://youtube-video-recordings.techidaily.com/elevating-viewers-prime-video-ideas-for-channels/"><u>Elevating Viewers  Prime Video Ideas for Channels</u></a></li>
-<li><a href="https://ai-driven-video-production.techidaily.com/in-2024-are-you-looking-for-a-filmora-coupon-code-but-have-no-idea-where-to-get-it-check-here-and-it-will-save-you-up-to-54-off-on-your-wondershare-filmora-/"><u>In 2024, Are You Looking for a Filmora Coupon Code but Have No Idea Where to Get It?
-Check Here and It Will Save You up to 54 OFF on Your Wondershare Filmora Order</u></a></li>
-<li><a href="https://ai-driven-video-production.techidaily.com/in-2024-aspect-ratio-conversion-in-final-cut-pro-a-quick-and-simple-process/"><u>In 2024, Aspect Ratio Conversion in Final Cut Pro A Quick and Simple Process</u></a></li>
-<li><a href="https://ai-driven-video-production.techidaily.com/in-2024-aspect-ratio-converter-top-10-tools-compared/"><u>In 2024, Aspect Ratio Converter Top 10 Tools Compared</u></a></li>
-<li><a href="https://ai-driven-video-production.techidaily.com/in-2024-aspect-ratio-made-easy-a-calculator-tutorial-for-photographers/"><u>In 2024, Aspect Ratio Made Easy A Calculator Tutorial for Photographers</u></a></li>
-<li><a href="https://ai-driven-video-production.techidaily.com/in-2024-aspect-ratio-mastery-boost-your-tiktok-presence/"><u>In 2024, Aspect Ratio Mastery Boost Your TikTok Presence</u></a></li>
-<li><a href="https://ai-driven-video-production.techidaily.com/in-2024-audio-conversion-made-easy-12-essential-tools-you-need/"><u>In 2024, Audio Conversion Made Easy 12 Essential Tools You Need</u></a></li>
-<li><a href="https://ai-driven-video-production.techidaily.com/in-2024-audio-conversion-made-easy-top-picks/"><u>In 2024, Audio Conversion Made Easy Top Picks</u></a></li>
-<li><a href="https://ios-unlock.techidaily.com/in-2024-learn-how-to-lock-stolen-your-apple-iphone-xs-properly-by-drfone-ios/"><u>In 2024, Learn How To Lock Stolen Your Apple iPhone XS Properly</u></a></li>
-<li><a href="https://ai-driven-video-production.techidaily.com/new-2024-approved-clip-craft-co-elevating-everyday-moments-into-timeless-treasures/"><u>New 2024 Approved Clip Craft Co.
-Elevating Everyday Moments Into Timeless Treasures</u></a></li>
-<li><a href="https://ai-driven-video-production.techidaily.com/new-are-you-looking-forward-to-edit-the-videos-for-youtube-or-edit-some-family-videos-this-professional-and-easy-to-use-avi-editor-will-always-help-you-out./"><u>New Are You Looking Forward to Edit the Videos for YouTube or Edit some Family Videos, This Professional and Easy to Use AVI Editor Will Always Help You Out</u></a></li>
-<li><a href="https://ai-driven-video-production.techidaily.com/new-aspect-ratio-calculators-a-step-by-step-approach/"><u>New Aspect Ratio Calculators A Step-by-Step Approach</u></a></li>
-<li><a href="https://ai-driven-video-production.techidaily.com/new-aspect-ratio-conversion-in-final-cut-pro-a-quick-and-easy-guide/"><u>New Aspect Ratio Conversion in Final Cut Pro A Quick and Easy Guide</u></a></li>
-<li><a href="https://ai-driven-video-production.techidaily.com/new-aspect-ratio-essentials-for-tiktok-success/"><u>New Aspect Ratio Essentials for TikTok Success</u></a></li>
-<li><a href="https://ai-driven-video-production.techidaily.com/new-aspect-ratio-essentials-how-to-choose-the-right-fit-for-your-youtube-videos/"><u>New Aspect Ratio Essentials How to Choose the Right Fit for Your YouTube Videos</u></a></li>
-<li><a href="https://ai-driven-video-production.techidaily.com/new-aspect-ratio-explained-how-it-shapes-your-youtube-videos-aesthetic/"><u>New Aspect Ratio Explained How It Shapes Your YouTube Videos Aesthetic</u></a></li>
-<li><a href="https://youtube-videos.techidaily.com/thriving-on-youtube-the-guide-to-affiliates/"><u>Thriving on YouTube  The Guide to Affiliates</u></a></li>
-<li><a href="https://ai-driven-video-production.techidaily.com/updated-are-you-looking-for-a-good-stop-motion-studio-online-try-out-stop-motion-studio-as-it-has-all-the-features-you-need-to-create-beautiful-animation/"><u>Updated Are You Looking for a Good Stop Motion Studio Online?
-Try Out Stop Motion Studio, as It Has All the Features You Need to Create Beautiful Animation</u></a></li>
-<li><a href="https://ai-driven-video-production.techidaily.com/updated-are-you-looking-forward-to-edit-the-videos-for-youtube-or-edit-some-family-videos-this-professional-and-easy-to-use-avi-editor-will-always-help-you-/"><u>Updated Are You Looking Forward to Edit the Videos for YouTube or Edit some Family Videos, This Professional and Easy to Use AVI Editor Will Always Help You Out</u></a></li>
-<li><a href="https://ai-driven-video-production.techidaily.com/updated-aspect-ratio-made-easy-a-calculator-and-tutorial/"><u>Updated Aspect Ratio Made Easy A Calculator and Tutorial</u></a></li>
-<li><a href="https://ai-driven-video-production.techidaily.com/updated-aspect-ratio-mastery-boost-your-tiktok-presence/"><u>Updated Aspect Ratio Mastery Boost Your TikTok Presence</u></a></li>
-<li><a href="https://ai-driven-video-production.techidaily.com/updated-audio-conversion-made-easy-top-12-software-solutions/"><u>Updated Audio Conversion Made Easy Top 12 Software Solutions</u></a></li>
-</ul></div>

 <ins class="adsbygoogle"
       style="display:block"